9 arrested after vicious assault on women in north China

 She rebuffed him several times before he flew into a rage and slapped her, prompting her to fight back.
 A brawl ensued, with a group of men entering the restaurant and brutally attacking the woman and her dining partners, including shoving them to the ground, kicking them and even throwing a chair at them.

-Footage taken from outside the restaurant also showed the attackers dragging the woman who had initially rebuffed the man’s advances out of the establishment before being viciously beaten, with most passersby and patrons of the restaurant looking on.
+Footage taken from outside the restaurant also showed the attackers dragging the woman who had rebuffed the man’s advances out of the establishment and beating her viciously while most passersby and patrons looked on.

 Photographs of her lying on a stretcher, with a swollen and bloodied face, as well as footage of the attack, went viral online.